Influenza vaccine for adults

 The vaccine is given by injection into a muscle, eg, the muscle on your upper arm.
 If you have a condition that makes you bleed more easily than normal, it may be given as an injection underneath your skin.
 Babies and toddlers are given the injection on the side of their thigh.

 After you get the flu vaccine, a trained healthcare professional will keep an eye on you to make sure you don't have any unwanted reaction to the vaccine.
-The time you will be monitored may vary depending on whether you have had an influenza vaccine before and if you've had an unwanted reaction before.
+The time you will be monitored for may vary depending on whether you've had an influenza vaccine before and if you've had an unwanted reaction before.
 Be prepared to stay where you're getting vaccinated for up to 20 minutes after the vaccination.

 Funded and unfunded flu vaccines are available in many different settings.
 These include your workplace, medical or health centres, pharmacies, community-based clinics including marae-based clinics, mobile health clinics and mobile vaccination services.